 Wednesday, August 7, 2019

 The primary job of the outdoor unit is to push the hot air from inside your home out so cold air can come in.
-First, refrigerant enters through the condensing coil.
-Next, a fan blows air over the coil, which cools the refrigerant.
+First, the refrigerant enters through the condensing coil.
+Next, a fan blows air over the coil, which cools the coolant.
 Finally, the compressor circulates the cold refrigerant through the indoor unit to absorb heat.
 Your AC can't work efficiently if the outdoor unit is damaged.

-Keep ground clear of weeds Clear weeds and replace the area immediately surrounding the unit with mulch, to ensure nothing will hinder the system from doing its job.
+Keep ground clear of weeds.
+Clear weeds and replace the area immediately surrounding the unit with mulch, to ensure nothing will hinder the system from doing its job.